 Personal Home Page of Larry D. Smith

 I was born at Altoona, Pennsylvania (in Blair County) on the 12th of December, 1954.
 I have one older brother, Leon R., and one older sister, Carol J. (Trautman).
 My sister, Carol is married to Roger W. Trautman.
-They have a daughter, Kimberly A., who is married to Richard E. Johnson, Jr. Richard and Kim have two children: Richard, III and Brittany M. My brother, Leon is married to Linda K. (Snyder).
-They have a daughter, Amanda N.
+They have a daughter, Kimberly A., who is married to Richard E. Johnson, Jr. Richard and Kim have two children: Richard, III and Brittany M. My brother, Leon (now deceased) was married to Linda K. (Snyder).
+They have a daughter, Amanda N. And Amanda is married to Erik Kane.
+Erik and Amanda, in turn, have a son: Trevor Leon.

 My parents, Bernard R. and Dollie E. (Nofsker) Smith, are both direct-line descendants of Jacob Schmitt, Sr. Jacob Schmitt, Sr was the first settler to homestead in the region that is today called Smith Corner.
 Jacob and his wife Rosana, and their three children were the only family to reside in the region that is today encompassed by Juniata, Freedom and Greenfield Townships in Blair County and Kimmel and Pavia Townships in Bedford County between 1775 and 1785.
 Jacob Schmitt Sr served as a Ranger on the Frontier in the Bedford County Militia during the American Revolutionary War.
 My Smith/Schmitt roots, therefore, are very deep and old in Mother Bedford.